 Preschoolers have short attention spans, and their classroom performance can vary daily.
 This can make it difficult to get an accurate, consistent assessment result, especially when testing children over multiple days.

 How do I know if an assessment is formal?

 Formal assessments are valid and reliable.
 For an assessment to be valid, it must be developmentally, culturally, and linguistically appropriate for the children.
 To be reliable, an assessment must provide the same result when administered to a child by two different people or at two different times.

 The bottom line

 Always remember every child develops and learns at their own speed.
 Different skills come easier to some children than others—and that’s completely normal.
-If you’re concerned a child is falling too far behind their peers, there are various tests and programs to help them catch up.
-And don’t forget: many kids don’t master all of the skills covered in assessments before starting kindergarten.
-Overall, preschool assessments are a great addition to programs that want to ensure every child gets the attention and care they need to succeed.
+If you’re concerned a child is falling too far behind their peers, there are various strategies and programs to help them catch up.
+And don’t forget: many children don’t master all of the skills covered in assessments before starting kindergarten.
+Overall, preschool assessments are a great addition to programs to ensure every child gets the attention and care they need to succeed.

 Brightwheel is the complete solution for early education providers, enabling you to streamline your center’s operations and build a stand-out reputation.
 Brightwheel connects the most critical aspects of running your center—including sign in and out, parent communications, tuition billing, and licensing and compliance—in one easy-to-use tool, along with providing best-in-class customer support and coaching.
 Brightwheel is trusted by thousands of early education centers and millions of parents.
 Learn more at mybrightwheel.com.